OK, today I have something for you to try in the gym or at home. It is a dumbbell workout complex from Shawna Kaminski.

 20 Dumbbell Swings

 Now I am going down to the overhead squat on my strong side.
-It doesn’t feel strong now and do 10 reps.
+It doesn’t feel strong now and does ten reps.

-Then move into a thruster on my strong side for 10 reps.
+Then move into a thruster on my strong side for ten reps.

 I do the RDL with the dumbbell on the side that you are balancing on.
-This slows it down because you need a little rest but balancing is a big issue.
-If you need to, just rest a bit to get your balance.
-I am going to a dumbbell row and I drop that leg back.
+This slows it down because you need a little rest, but balancing is a big issue.
+If you need to, rest a bit to get your balance.
+I am going to a dumbbell row, and I drop that leg back.
 A little bit of shoulder rotation.
-If this weight is a little bit light for this, slow down when doing the eccentric (lowering of the weight movement).
-Do 10 reps of this.
+If this weight is a little bit light, slow down when doing the eccentric (lowering of the weight movement).
+Do ten reps of this.

-Dropping down to do 10 push-ups, keeping those elbows in nice and tight.
+You are dropping to do ten push-ups, keeping those elbows nice and tight.
 Drop to your knees if you need to.

-Stand up and we are going to finish with the 20 dumbbell swings.
-Nice and tight abs.
+Please stand up, and we will finish with the 20 dumbbell swings—nice and tight abs.
 Make sure you are not rushing it.
 Increase the load.
-I am always saying increase the load but I am really concerned with you watching your form.
+I am always saying increase the load, but I am concerned with you watching your form.

-The best news about complexes is that it can be lighter and through the course of the complex it’s going to make that weight heavy.
-Start off lighter and then drop the weight, you can always drop the weight on subsequent sets if you need to or you can always increase the weight.
-Don’t be stuck on a weight if your form is falling apart.
-If you are not challenged, go ahead and pick up a heavier dumbbell but by set 5 lbs.
-If you had enough, drop down to a lighter dumbbell.
+The best news about complexes is that they can be lighter, and through the course of the complex, it will make that weight heavy.
+Start light and then drop the weight.
+You can always drop the weight on subsequent sets if you need to, or you can always increase the weight.
+Don’t be stuck on weight if your form is falling apart.
+If not challenged, pick up a heavier dumbbell by setting 5 lbs.
+If you have enough, drop down to a lighter dumbbell.

-You are going to do 6 to 10 rounds of that with 3 to 5 reps per side depending on your fitness level.
+You will do 6 to 10 rounds of that with 3 to 5 reps per side, depending on your fitness level.

-That is “OK to Be Single” Challenge Complex.
+That is the “OK to Be Single” Challenge Complex.